 The birth of the Solomon R. Guggenheim museum

-The task which Wright was called to cope with was requiring a totally new approach to museum architecture and exhibition design.
-The first problem was to find a plot of land suitable for the purpose, it is known that Wright did not appreciate much New York, a city that he felt “overbuilt and overpopulated” and moreover lacking that strict relationship with nature that was one of the key-points of his architectural vision.
-The only place, among many considered, that was sufficiently inspiring was indeed just in front of Central Park, an ectopic natural idyll inside Manhattan’s dense urban agglomeration.
-To achieve the necessary union between exposed art and architecture, Wright decided to adopt a continous, organic shape with a large central void encircled by an uninterrupted exhibition path in the form of a long descending ramp.
-The inspiration probably came form a precedent design by Wright for the unrealized Gordon Strong Automobile objective, a panoramic facility where visitors were intended to reach the top by driving their cars along a giant spiral ramp.
+The challenge that Wright faced required a completely new approach to museum architecture and exhibition design.
+The first problem was to find a suitable plot of land, it is known that Wright did not approve of New York, a city that he viewed as “overbuilt and overpopulated” and lacking the close relationship with nature that was the hallmark of his architectural vision.
+The only place that Wright found sufficiently inspiring faced Central Park, a natural idyll in the center of Manhattan’s dense urban agglomeration.
+To achieve the necessary union between exposed art and architecture, Wright decided to adopt a continuous, organic shape with a large central void encircled by a long uninterrupted exhibition path in the form of a descending ramp.
+The inspiration was most likely a previous design by Wright for the unrealized Gordon Strong Automobile Objective, a panoramic overlook on Sugarloaf Mountain that visitors would reach by driving their cars along a giant spiral ramp.

-The gestation of the project was not a simple one: Wright prepared four initial versions of the building, three with a circular shape and one with an hexagonal one, but, for example, it was not clear whether the building should have a horizontal or a tall appearance, or even if it had to be vigorously coloured or monochrome; furthermore the relationship between the architect and the client, and particularly with Hilla Rebay, was not always easy.
-A project, rather similar to what was then actually built, was substantially defined in September 1945.
-Nevertheless it took 14 more years to see the building completed, mainly because of planning consent problems and a troubled relationship between Wright and James Sweeney, the new museum director after Rebay’s resignation in 1952.
-In the meanwhile both Solomon R. Guggenheim, in 1949, and Wright, six months before the museum opening in October 1959, had died.
-They both did not see the building completed.
+The gestation of the project was not a simple one; Wright prepared four proposed versions of the building, three with a circular shape and one with a hexagonal one, but it was not clear whether the building should have a horizontal or a tall appearance, or even if it had to be vigorously colored or monochrome.
+Furthermore, the relationship between the architect and the client, and particularly with Hilla Rebay, was often difficult.
+Although a project, similar to what was finally built, was substantially defined in September 1945, nevertheless it took 14 more years to see the building completed, mainly because of planning consent problems and a troubled relationship between Wright and James Sweeney, the new museum director who replaced Rebay in 1952.
+In the meantime, both Solomon R. Guggenheim, in 1949, and Wright, six months before the museum’s opening in October 1959, had died.

-An ink drawing by Wright of the Guggenheim project in September 1943, showing one of the red-coloured versions. © The Frank Lloyd Wright Foundation, Scottsdale, Arizona
+A September 1943 ink drawing by Wright of the Guggenheim project showing one of the red-colored versions. © The Frank Lloyd Wright Foundation, Scottsdale, Arizona

 A revolutionary exhibition space

-The exhibition space conceived by Wright was revolutionary: a whole, enveloping volume where visitors at first reach the top level by an elevator, then gently descend through a ramp while admiring the paintings arranged along it.
-Every 30 degrees, a narrow load bearing wall gives a precise cadence to the path.
-The space is unified, there are nor traditional exhibition halls neither secluded treasure rooms, almost all parts of the museum can be perceived from every point inside it and the visitors always know where they are and where they are going to.
-From the central lobby (the “Rotunda”) several exhibition levels are perceivable simultaneously.
+The exhibition space conceived by Wright was revolutionary: a whole, enveloping volume where visitors at first reach the top level by elevator, then gently descend on a ramp while admiring the paintings arranged along the way.
+Every 30 degrees, a narrow load-bearing wall gives a precise cadence to the path.
+The space is unified, there are no traditional exhibition halls or secluded treasure rooms, almost all parts of the museum can be perceived from every point inside it and the visitors always know where they are and where they are going.
+From the central lobby (the “Rotunda”) several exhibition levels can be seen simultaneously.

 Top: An original sketch by F.L.
 Wright of the Guggenheim interior.
 The Frank Lloyd Wright foundation – Scottsdale – Arizona